brajeshwar/brajeshwar.github.io/_posts/2006/2006-08-02-word-wrap-in-eclipse.md

----
-layout: post
-title: Word Wrap in Eclipse
+# Word Wrap in Eclipse
----

 It is still very buggy but we can live with it; you can enable <a href="http://ahtik.com/blog/projects/eclipse-word-wrap/">Word Wrap in Eclipse</a>.
 It screws up the line number, line height, etc but they will get back to their normal state once you turn off Virtual Word Wrap.